Written by on . Last updated February 16th, 2026.

 Nearby towns and cities

-This earthquake struck within proximity of multiple countries.
-India , China and Myanmar are all within 300km distance of its epicenter.
+India , China and Myanmar are all located within 300km distance of the epicenter of the earthquake.

 A complete list of nearby places is included below.